kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/5-interface-segregation-principle/_index.md

 > Clients should not be forced to depend on methods it does not use

-There may be scenarios where we may have a class that provides the functionalities used by two or more clients.
-When changing something on that class used by a particular client, all the clients of the class, even the ones that are not using the changing functionality, are affected.
+There may be scenarios where we may have a class that has members used by two or more clients.
+When changing any of the members used by one client, all the clients of the class, even the ones that are not using the changing members, are affected.

+Robert C. Martin describes these type of classes as "Interface Pollution".
+In this context, "interface" refers to the public members (fields, properties and methods) of the class.

+As per Interface Segregation Principle, we should have one interface per client with just enough members needed for that client.

 This is better understood with an example.
-Let's say we have `Order`
+Let's say we have `Order` class

 ``` csharp
 public class Order